Gang feud shootings: Police called to seven Auckland suburbs

 Police responded to shootings at two more Auckland suburbs overnight, after a night of mayhem around the city.

-Five incidents were reported by late last night in suburbs Papatoetoe, Otara, Flat Bush, Papakura and Te Atatū in West Auckland.
+Five incidents were reported by late last night in Papatoetoe, Otara, Flat Bush, Papakura and Te Atatū.

 The shootings happened between about 6.40pm and 9.20pm.